tbates/umx/cran-comments.md

 ## Changes
-A dozen new features and a many minor improvements.

-Note: one doi doesn't resolve every time for CRAN check, but works fine for the end user:
-I think it's an issue about jstor (journal archive) thinking CRAN page request is non-normal.
+Response to previous CRAN Check: Removed 2 doi's that work fine, but fail CRAN check I think it's an issue about jstor (journal archive) thinking CRAN page request is non-normal.

+A dozen new features and many minor improvements.

 ## Test environments
 * OS X 11.0.0, R version 4.1.1